What you need to know about throat cancer

 HPV (genital human papillomavirus) can also place someone at risk for throat cancer.
 There are over 40 types of HPV that can infect the mouth and throat.
 This is called “oral HPV.”
 HPV can cause cancers at the base of the tongue, the tonsils, and the back of the throat.

 There is no simple screening test for throat cancer.
 So early detection is very important to increase survival rates.

 Potential symptoms of throat cancer:

 - Lumps or swelling in the neck

 - Chronic hoarseness that does not improve within two weeks

 Do you have symptoms of throat cancer?

 Speak with your doctor.
-An otolaryngologist or ENT physician– is a doctor who specializes in treating diseases that affect the ear, nose and throat.
-Our ENT doctors can provide a head, throat and neck exam to find out if there is any indication of cancer.
+An otolaryngologist or ENT physician– is a doctor who specializes in treating diseases that affect the ear, nose, and throat.
+Our ENT doctors can provide a head, throat, and neck exam to find out if there is any indication of cancer.
 They may take a sample for a biopsy.
 The tissue is examined to determine if there are signs of cancer.

 Your ENT physician may perform a laryngoscopy during your exam.
-The doctor will either use flexible fiber-optic tube to see the area or mirrors to view the area.
+The doctor will either use the flexible fiber-optic tube to see the area or mirrors to view the area.

-The Names of Throat Cancer
+The Kinds of Throat Cancer